 While the print is NOT part of a limited edition, all prints come signed and numbered by the photographer (typically on the back) and come with a Certificate of Authenticity.

-This piece is currently on display at PhysioCare Physical Therapy in Duvall, WA as a 10″ x 30″ Satin Silver Metal Print from February 2022 through May 2022.
+This piece was on display at PhysioCare Physical Therapy in Duvall, WA as a 10″ x 30″ Satin Silver Metal Print from February 2022 through May 2022.